Blog ComparisonsProductplan vs Productboard: 2026 Comparison

 The downside?
 You can only get Product Discovery in the Enterprise plan.

-If you want to prioritize features or user feedback items, this is not ProductPlan's strong suite.
+If you want to prioritize features or user feedback items, this is not ProductPlan's strong suit.
 It does not have built-in prioritization features.
-Instead, you can create custom fields for prioritization methods such as RICE or MoScoW.
+Instead, you can create custom fields for prioritization methods such as RICE or MoSCoW.

 Unfortunately, ProductPlan does not have multiple crucial features for closing the loop, including Changelogs and automated notification emails.
 This means that you'll have to manually reach out to everyone who left a certain piece of user feedback and let them know what's happening.